Skip to content

 Tina Padilla Was the Sixth Person Killed Walking on Federal Boulevard This Year

 Denver PD arrested Edward J. Sack for vehicular homicide.
-More than half of Denver pedestrian deaths this year have happened on Federal.
+Federal now accounts more than half of the city's pedestrian deaths.

 Federal and Ellsworth.
 Image: Google Maps